Adroiti/docs-for-code-review-tools/Pylint-reimported.md

 ## Description

-Used when a module is reimported multiple times.
+Used when a module is re-imported multiple times.
 This may lead to confusion by readers and increased code size.

 Example of **incorrect** code: